There is a political case on both sides

 exterminate the Jews.

-Israel - because it is based on
+because their culture is based on

-- managed not only to beat the combined Arab armies
+Israel managed not only to beat the combined Arab armies

 but in fact expanded its territory.